Envy-Free Division of Land: Introduction

 Thus, to get an envy-free allocation among agents with geometric preferences, we must replace Pareto-efficiency with a different efficiency criterion.
-A natural candidate is \emph{proportionality} --- every agent should receive at least $1/n$ of the total cake value.
+A natural candidate is \emph{proportionality} --- every agent should receive at least $1/n$ of the total resource value.
 This was the first fairness criterion studied in the context of cake-cutting \citep{Steinhaus1948Problem} and it is still very common in the cake-cutting literature \citep{Robertson1998CakeCutting,Procaccia2015Cake}.
-Since with geometric preferences, a proportional division does not always exist (see Figure \ref{fig:peef}), we relax the proportionality requirement and consider \emph{partial proportionality}.
-Partial proportionality means that each agent receives a piece worth at least a fraction $p$ of the total cake-value, where $p$ is a positive constant, $0<p \leq 1/n$.
+With geometric preferences, a proportional division might not exist; see Figure \ref{fig:peef} again for an example.
+Hence we relax the proportionality requirement and consider \emph{partial proportionality}.
+Partial proportionality means that each agent receives a piece worth at least a fraction $p$ of the total value, where $p$ is a positive constant in $[0,1]$.
 Obviously we would like $p$ to be as large as possible.
-In a previous paper \citep{SegalHalevi2015Fair}, we showed that partial-proportionality can be attained in various geometric settings.
-For example, in the setting of Figure \ref{fig:peef} (square cake and two agents who want square pieces), each agent can be guaranteed at least a fraction 1/4 of the total cake-value, and this is the largest fraction that can be guaranteed.
+In a previous paper \citep{SegalHalevi2017Fair}, we showed that partial-proportionality can be attained in various geometric settings.
+For example, in the setting of Figure \ref{fig:peef} (square land and two agents who want square pieces), each agent can be guaranteed at least a fraction 1/4 of the total value, and this is the largest fraction that can be guaranteed.
 However, these results did not consider envy.
-This raises the following question, which is at the heart of the present paper:
+The present paper (which can be read independently of the previous one) studies3 the following question: